-In addition, Bond Connect is novel in nature and will be subject to regulations promulgated by regulatory authorities and implementation rules made by regulators in the PRC and Hong Kong.
+In addition, Bond Connect will be subject to regulations promulgated by regulatory authorities and implementation rules made by regulators in the PRC and Hong Kong.
 Further, new regulations may be promulgated from time to time by the regulators in connection with operations and cross-border legal enforcement in connection with cross-border trades under Bond Connect.

-It should be noted that the regulations are untested and there is no certainty as to how they will be applied.
-Moreover, the current regulations are subject to change.
-There can be no assurance that Bond

-Connect will not be abolished.
+The Bond Connect regulations are subject to change.
+There can be no assurance that Bond Connect will not be abolished.
 Sub-Funds which invest in the PRC markets through Bond Connect may be adversely affected as a result of such changes.
-In addition, Bond Connect and its technology and risk management capability has only a short operating history.
-There is no assurance that the systems and controls of the Bond Connect programme will function as intended or whether they will be adequate.